ricbl/eyetracking/README.md

 1. Run `generate_heatmaps.py`
 2. Run `get_ncc_for_localization_in_et_data.py`

-To calculate the agreement between radiologists in terms of manual labeling: `interrater.py`
+To calculate the agreement between radiologists in terms of manual labeling, run `interrater.py`

-A list of the images from the MIMIC-CXR dataset from which displayed chest x-rays were sampled:`image_all_paths.txt`
+`image_all_paths.txt` is a list of the images from the MIMIC-CXR dataset from which displayed chest x-rays were sampled.

-To get the statistics for the `image_all_paths.txt` images: `get_filtered_mimic_statistics.py` and `get_sex_statistics_datasets.py`
+To get the statistics for the `image_all_paths.txt` images, run `get_filtered_mimic_statistics.py` and `get_sex_statistics_datasets.py`

-The tables used to calculate some of the numbers shown in the paper are in: `tables_calculations/`.
-These tables are modified from the csv files generated by other scripts.
+The tables used to calculate some of the numbers shown in the paper are in `tables_calculations/`.
+These tables were modified from the csv files generated by other scripts.

 We also provide examples of:
 - how to load tables of manual labels from the dataset: `interrater.py`